Tushar-Naik/Algos/README.md

 1. Find first N prime numbers
 1. For given Array find max sum such that nothing adjacent
 1. Rotate a Matrix by 90 degrees
+1. MatrixExtend All 1 To Row and Cols
+1. Next Greatest Number With Same Digits

 LSG Stats
 BULK: